TriplyDB/Documentation/docs/triply-client-js/index.md

 ---
-title: "Triply Javascript Client"
+title: "Triply Client"
 path: "/docs/triply-client-js"
 ---

 Triply Client is the programming library that makes it easy to interact with TriplyDB instances.
 Triply Client allows you to automate most operations that can be performed through the TriplyDB GUI.
+Triply Client is implemented in TypeScript/JavaScript.

 This document is a work in progress.
 Please contact [support@triply.cc](mailto:support@triply.cc) for more information.